Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - When I use the arrow keys to rotate the ship, the lives in the top corner are also rotating.

     - Fixed this issue by revising my code.
 Forgot to remove ship.a from function drawShip.

+## Date: Monday, 4th January, 2021

+- The scrollbar was interferring with the gameplay, especially when the spacebar was pressed to shoot.
+There was a bit of horizontal scroll which was making the page jump when playing.

+    - Fixed this simply by removing the footer in index.html and removed width 100vh and changed it to % in #game-container.

 ---